Jehangir-Wahid/My-Resume/README.md

 - Designing and developing database in MongoDb
 - Maintaining the online project repositories using version control tool, I.e. Git.
 - Setting up and configuration on Linux based servers.
-- Working on Google Maps Places API’s in Javascript with NodeJs, ExpressJs, and MongoDb.<br /><br />
+- Working on Google Maps Places API’s in Javascript with NodeJs, ExpressJs, and MongoDb.

 ## Folio3 Softwares